check-plugins/check_hassio/README.md

   -F, --float           Use state as float
   -T, --timestamp       Use state as timestamp
   -e EXPECTED, --expected EXPECTED
-                        Check expected state (default to None) -n NOTEXPECTED, --notexpected NOTEXPECTED
+                        Check expected state (default to None).
+Case-insensitive regular expressions can be used -n NOTEXPECTED, --notexpected NOTEXPECTED
-                        Check not expected state (default to None) -w WARNING, --warning WARNING
+                        Check not expected state (default to None).
+Case-insensitive  regular expressions can be used -w WARNING, --warning WARNING
                         Check if above threshold (warning, default to None) -c CRITICAL, --critical CRITICAL